richmeij/redx/README.md

 # TODO

-Theres much to be improved on.
 Things on my radar are:
 * This lib has redux and react-redux as peer dependencies, as the code wrappers for both libs is in this source.
 Perpaps split this package in two packages as well?
 * Use decorators instead of function wrappers
 * Unit tests